gabfr/nyc-taxi-challenge/README.md

  - [ ] Improve the graphics visualization (fix buggy graphics that cut words in half on the legend)
  - [ ] Improve the maps loading times and its centralization towards the plotted points
  - [ ] Create a rich web visualization using the generated graphics
+ - [ ] Implement a streaming data pipeline to monitor the datasets folder, stream it to Redshift and trigger the visualization generation DAGs